p2k3m/ResumeForge/docs/storage-model.md

 ## Retention expectations

 * The relocation step deletes the temporary upload, but canonical prefixes are never pruned in application code.
-S3 therefore retains a full history of runs per candidate/job until a lifecycle policy deletes them manually.
+S3 therefore retains a full history of sessions per candidate/job until a lifecycle policy deletes them manually.
-* Because each generation uses a unique `runs/<request-id>/` directory and file slugs are deduplicated, regenerated résumés accumulate instead of overwriting older ones.
-Operations can safely archive or expire entire prefixes without risking cross-run conflicts.
+* Because each template/variant combination maps to a stable key inside the session prefix, the latest run overwrites the previous PDF for that slot while preserving historical JSON logs.
+Operators can still apply lifecycle rules at the session level without worrying about orphaned directories.

 ## Download logic